carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 end
 ```

 Finally we are done with the fields.
-There is a consistent, although verbose way to handle the fields in the file.
-But we still have a long road to walk before making the code better than it was.
+There is a consistent, albeit verbose way to handle the fields in the file.
+But we still have a long road to walk before we make the code better than it was.

 #### Making the row the unit of work